By Bruce Barker, P.Ag.

 A major factor in determining safe seed-placed fertilizer rates is seedbed utilization.
 Saskatchewan Ministry of Agriculture (SMA) defines seedbed utilization as the amount of the seedbed over which the fertilizer has been spread.
 Seedbed utilization reflects the relative concentration of the fertilizer.

 Seedbed utilization is the width of spread of fertilizer and seed in the seedrow divided by the row spacing multiplied by 100.
-For example, six-inch row spacing with seed and fertilizer spread over two inches, the SBU would be 2 ÷ 6 x 100 = 33 per cent.
-A one-inch opener on nine inch row spacing would have 11 per cent seedbed utilization.
+For example, six-inch row spacing with seed and fertilizer spread over two inches, the SBU would be 2 ÷ 6 x 100 = 33%.
+A one-inch opener with nine-inch row spacing would have 11% seedbed utilization.

 Table 2.
 Comparison of recommended safe rates of seed-placed phosphate fertilizer between Prairie provinces (actual P2O5 lb/ac)